arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Compaction.md

 ArangoDB writes Documents in the WAL file.
 Once they have been sealed in the wal file, the collector may copy them into a per collection journal file.

-Once journal files fil up, they're sealed to become datafiles.
+Once journal files fill up, they're sealed to become datafiles.

-=> one collection may have documents in the WAL-logs, its journal file, and an arbitrary number of datafiles.
+=> one collection may have documents in the WAL logs, its journal file, and an arbitrary number of datafiles.

 If a collection is loaded, each of these files are opened (thus use a file handle) and